Why does the US have a 25 year import rule?

 History and Evolution of the 25-Year Import Rule

 The 25-Year Import Rule was established by the United States in 1988 as a part of the Imported Vehicle Safety Compliance Act.
-This legislation was enacted primarily to regulate the import of foreign vehicles into the country.
+This legislation was enacted primarily to regulate importing foreign vehicles into the country.
 The lawmakers aimed to ensure all imported vehicles complied with U.S. safety, bumper, and emission standards.
-Vehicles under 25 must meet these stringent regulations before they can be legally used on American roads.
+Cars under 25 must meet these stringent regulations before being legally used on American roads.

 Over time, this rule has undergone several changes due to various factors, such as technological advancements in automobile manufacturing and changing environmental concerns.
 For instance, in its early stages, it was more lenient towards certain types of cars, like those considered classics or antiques.
 However, as vehicle technology advanced and new safety features became standard across most modern cars globally, these exceptions gradually diminished.